 From The Aspen Times (Aaron Hedge):

-More coverage from the Aspen Daily News (Curtis Wackerle):
+More coverage from Curtis Wackerle writing for the Aspen Daily News.
+From the article:

 a group of homeowners who live along the creek are skeptical of the effect a proposed hydropower facility would have that would draw up to 25 cfs from the creek.
 What happens when the creek is running at 50 cfs?
 Will the plant still take its 25 cfs?
 And how is that not going to adversely affect the stream?

 Those questions and others were posed in a meeting on the Castle Creek hydropower facility Wednesday night at the Aspen Center for Environmental Studies.
 Most of the 17 or so members of the public in attendance were Castle Creek homeowners who question whether the project is the right thing to do…

 Miller noted, however, that in a naturally flowing mountain stream like Castle Creek, the peak flows seen during the spring runoff are the most critical to ecology.
 Spring flows on Castle Creek tend to peak in the 700 cfs to 800 cfs range.
 This year, the creek peaked above 900 cfs.
 This inundation of water helps reinvigorate the channel and the plant life on the sides, Miller said.
 “Protecting that peak is probably as important or more important than preserving minimum flows,” he said.